Multifield Cosmology and the Dark Universe: Multifield model of late dark energy

 In \cite{ADGW2} it was argued that this multifield cosmological model is suitable for alleviating simultaneously the Hubble and $\sigma_8$ tensions.
 The Hubble tension is an apparent contradiction between the value of the Hubble constant $H_0$, extracted from early Universe data\footnote{More precisely, this is the value of the Hubble parameter in the early Universe inferred from the CMB, which is evolved to the present with the standard $\Lambda$CDM cosmological model.}, and its value deduced from observations of local objects (like supernovae) in the late Universe.
 Notably, the increasing precision of the observational data on both sides, i.e. the CMB and the late Universe, has led to an increase in the disagreement between the two $H_0$ values.
 One can resolve this tension in a cosmological model, which leads to a greater value of the Hubble constant, compared to the prediction of $\Lambda$CDM, when starting from the same value (as in $\Lambda$CDM) of the Hubble parameter $H(t)$ at some initial time, for instance during matter domination.
 The dynamical DE model discussed above allows for precisely this kind of behavior in a part of its parameter space, as argued in \cite{ADGW2}.
 Even more interestingly, our model seems suitable for alleviating the $\sigma_8$ tension everywhere in its parameter space.
 The quantity $\sigma_8$ measures the amplitude of the linear matter perturbations on a scale of order 10 Mpc.
 Inferring its magnitude from early Universe data, evolved to today via $\Lambda$CDM, leads to a discrepancy with the $\sigma_8$ magnitude determined from late Universe observations, similarly to the Hubble tension (albeit to a lesser degree).
 In the model of \cite{ADGW,ADGW2}, on the other hand, one always expects a lower value of $\sigma_8$ today, compared to $\Lambda$CDM, thus alleviating (or even resolving) the tension.
 The key to this conclusion is in the specific behavior of $w_{\scriptscriptstyle DE}$ and $c_s^{\scriptscriptstyle DE}$ in our dynamical DE model.
 Although these quantities are time-dependent in our case, they tend fast to the bounds $w_{\scriptscriptstyle DE} \approx -1$ and $c_s^{\scriptscriptstyle DE} \approx 0.447$, for any values of the integration constants in our solutions \cite{ADGW2}.
 These numerical values correspond to ${\sigma}_8^{\rm {\scriptscriptstyle DE}} < {\sigma}_8^{\rm {\scriptscriptstyle \Lambda \!CDM}}$, according to the results of \cite{MT} which investigated the general dependence of $\sigma_8$ on the DE equation-of-state parameter and DE perturbations' sound speed.
 Thus, our model should alleviate the $\sigma_8$ tension everywhere in its parameter space, although the precise magnitude of $\sigma_8$ will, of course, depend on the concrete choices of values for the integration constants.

 Much more involved (and, likely, numerical) computations are required, in order to establish what parts of the parameter space of the model can be (most) compatible with all current observations.
-We hope to come back to this problem in the near future.
+We hope to report on this problem in the near future.